inBeat/inbeat-website/content/top-influencers/instagram/architecture/italy/milan/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Milan In 2023
+title: Top 10 Architecture Instagram Influencers In Milan In 2024
 description: >-
-  Find top architecture Instagram influencers in Milan in 2023.
-Most popular hashtags: #milano #architecture #milan #igersmilano.
+  Find top architecture Instagram influencers in Milan in 2024.
+Most popular hashtags: #milano #architecture #milan #italy.
 platform: Instagram
-hits: 164
+hits: 169
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: inBeat has 164 Instagram influencers like this in Milan, Italy for you to pitch.
+text_bottom: Our database aggregates 169 Instagram influencers like this in Milan, Italy for you to connect with.
 profiles:
   - username: "milanstagramcom"
     fullname: >-